InterstellarOasis/map-cruz_src.dpkdir/cruz-readme.txt

 		   AIM: yerfaes

    -[[ Installation ]]---------
-	Put the .pk3 into your tremulous/base folder
+	Move the .pk3 into your tremulous/base folder

 Thanks, and enjoy!